Joseph Polchinski: Biography

 Polchinski was born in White Plains, New York, the elder of two children to Joseph Gerard Polchinski Sr. (1929–2002), a financial consultant and manager, and Joan (née Thornton), an office worker and homemaker.
 Polchinski was primarily of Irish descent with his paternal grandfather being Polish.

-Polchinski graduated from Canyon del Oro High School in Tucson, Arizona, in 1971, obtained his B.S. degree from Caltech in 1975, and his Ph.D. from the University of California, Berkeley in 1980 under the supervision of Stanley Mandelstam.
+Polchinski graduated from Canyon del Oro High School in Tucson, Arizona, in 1971.
+He obtained his B.S. degree from Caltech in 1975, and his Ph.D. from the University of California, Berkeley, in 1980 under the supervision of Stanley Mandelstam.
 He did not publish any papers as a graduate student.

 After postdoctoral positions at SLAC (1980–82) and Harvard (1982–84) he was a professor at the University of Texas at Austin from 1984 to 1992.
 From 1992 to March 2017 he was a professor in the Physics Department at the University of California, Santa Barbara and a permanent member of the Kavli Institute for Theoretical Physics there.

 Contributions

 Polchinski wrote the two-volume textbook String Theory, published in 1998.
 Among his many contributions to theoretical physics, D-branes are the best known.
 In 2008 he won the Dirac Medal for his work in superstring theory.
-He was awarded the 2017 Fundamental Physics Prize in recognition of his contributions to theoretical physics.
+He was awarded the 2017 Breakthrough Prize in Fundamental Physics in recognition of his contributions to theoretical physics.

 D-branes

 Polchinski's contributions to D-brane physics were a primary trigger of the 2nd superstring revolution and the physics of holographic gauge-gravity dualities.
 After co-discovering D-branes in 1989, his 1995 work conjectured and partially demonstrated the equivalence between D-branes and black p-branes.
-The duality between these objects was soon understood to be a demonstration of holography, in which a theory of quantum gravity (the black p-branes) is equivalent to a lower-dimensional theory without gravity (the D-branes), as later demonstrated in Maldacena's AdS-CFT duality.
+The duality between these objects was soon understood to be a demonstration of holography, in which a theory of quantum gravity (the black p-branes) is equivalent to a lower-dimensional theory without gravity (the D-branes), as later demonstrated in Maldacena's AdS/CFT duality.